 This project’s main objective is to organize biodiversity data collected in Kenya’s protected areas since the 1950’s.
 The data include records of terrestrial and marine species, threatened species and invasive alien species, currently stored in different formats and scattered across the Kenya Wildlife Service headquarters and its field stations.

+The Kenyan Wildlife Service has a longstanding biodiversity research department in existence since the 1960s.
+A substantial amount of data exists from ecological monitoring and research activities but remains largely unpublished, which this project will address.
 Mobilized data will be published through GBIF and GBIF Kenya, and will be incorporated into relevant biodiversity management policies in Kenya through the close involvement of the Kenya Wildlife Service with the Ministry of Environment and Natural Resources.
+The project therefore offers a timely opportunity where current and historical information can be organised to inform wildlife decision making.

 The project envisages the mobilization of more than 100,000 biodiversity data records.